auliakhalqillah/auliakhalqillah.github.io/_posts/2025-03-23-Derivation-of-Wave-Equation.md

 Since the waves are moving from point to another point during a range of time, we can use the second Newton’s Law, where a particle of a wave as a mass (m) of the object moves by a certain acceleration (a) which is caused by external force (F).
 The Newton’s Second Law can be written as

-$F = m a$
+$$ F = m a $$

-In the example of string, the external forces are represented as tensions $T$.
+In the example of string, the external forces are represented as tensions $$ T $$.
 There are two tensions work in this process, $T_1$ is the initial tension at position $x$ and $T_2$ is the tension that has changed the position as long as $x$, and it turns the final position at $x + \Delta x$.
 There is an angle $\theta$ formed which is relative to tension direction and horizontal direction, we see this as a cartesian direction.
 So, the tensions are observed into two components, x and y.
 We first must extract the tensions which work for each direction.

 ## Tension in x-component